Organic Articles: Pertaining to Catholics

-Title I – “Of the governance of the Catholic Church in its general relations with the rights and the police of the state”, required the authorization of the Government for the publication and execution of a papal document in France.
+Title I – “Of the governance of the Catholic Church in its general relations with the rights and the police of the state”, required the authorisation of the Government for the publication and execution of a papal document in France.

 Title II – “Of the Ministers” declared the power of ministers and regulated public worship, stating that rules and regulations of seminaries must be presented to the State, the number of those to be ordained must be fixed yearly by the Government, and curés of important parishes cannot be appointed by the bishop without the consent of the State.

 Title III – “Of the forms of worship” explained not only restriction of public processions, but the proper clerical dress code, instructing, "All ecclesiastics will be dressed in the French manner in black."
 It forbade public processions in towns where there are adherents of different creeds, and it prescribed that there shall be only one catechism for all the churches of France.
-The Imperial Catechism taught that love, respect, and obedience to the Emperor were religious obligations.
+The Imperial Catechism taught that love, respect, and obedience to the emperor were religious obligations.

 Title IV – “Of the circumscription of the archbishoprics, bishoprics and parishes, of the buildings intended for worship and of the salaries for the ministers” specified boundaries for the jurisdictions of bishops and the amounts of their salaries.

 The Articles allowed the use of church bells, but put this under the joint jurisdiction of the bishop and the prefect.
 The government exercised control over religious holidays.
 The Feast of the Assumption (August 15) was one of the holidays retained.
 It also happened to be Napoleon's birthday.

 Pertaining to Protestants

-These articles were largely similar to the Catholic regulations; Protestants favored parts of the Articles preventing Catholic domination in France.
+These articles were largely similar to the Catholic regulations; Protestants favoured parts of the Articles preventing Catholic domination in France.
 The Calvinist community, a variety of Protestant Christianity, was divided into congregations of adherents governed by clerical leaders appointed by wealthy or powerful taxpayers.
 Parallel to the Articles relative to Catholicism, the pastors were salaried by the State, and following this, a Calvinist revival was held by the Protestants.